Yasashari/C4-contest/ChainLink.md

   forfeitedRewardAmount1 55726166902404526157

+Test case for forfeitedRewardAmountTimesUnstakedAmount > oldPrincipal .
+(Just to make sure it work as expected).
 Here user unstaked 2 wei of Link tokens .
 His forfeited amount = 1 wei.
 (This value is correct).

 ```solidity